mduckham/SMURF/Queries/README.md

 ```

-33) Identify the geometries in specific data sets associated with waterbody 3391
+2) Can you identify the geometries in specific data sets associated with waterbody 3391?

+   The query below retrieves all geometries related to a specific waterbody with 3391 identifier.

 ```
 SELECT ?pfi ?createdate ?geometry_coord ?ufi ?ftype